 An employer usually determines specific educational requirements, though states' requirements vary.
 Those interested in nursing could earn a college diploma, 2-year associate's degree or 4-year bachelor's degree in nursing.
 Admissions requirements could include prerequisite coursework or nursing experience, though most include a clinical practicum to qualify graduates for licensure.
 All states require licensing of RNs, which involves passing the National Council Licensure Examination (NCLEX-RN).
 Those choosing to focus on a particular area might also need to obtain specialized certification or participate in additional training.

-The BLS stated that RNs earned a median annual salary of $67,490 as of May 2015, and the job outlook will rise 16% from 2014 to 2024.
-The majority of RNs were employed at general and surgical hospitals with an annual median wage of $72,980.
-The BLS further reported that the states with the highest-paid RNs in 2015 were California, Hawaii and Massachusetts.
+The BLS stated that RNs earned a median annual salary of $71,730 as of May 2018, and the job outlook will rise much faster-than-average by 12% from 2018 to 2028.
+The majority of RNs were employed at general and surgical hospitals with an annual median wage of $77,730.
+The BLS further reported that the states with the highest-paid RNs in 2018 were California, Hawaii and District of Columbia.

 There are numerous different types of careers in the healthcare field.
 Those that involve the most education usually pay more.
 A career in healthcare usually involves extensive education in some form or another.